 Deregulation, Market Power, and Prices: Evidence from the Electricity Sector

-When deciding whether to introduce market-based prices into a regulated market, a regulator faces the following tradeoff: profit incentives may reduce costs through the more efficient allocation of resources, but the presence of market power may lead to increased markups.
+When deciding whether to introduce market competition in a regulated industry, a regulator faces an important tradeoff.
+Market-based prices can provide incentives to allocate resources more efficiently and reduce costs, but the presence of market power may lead to increased markups.
 We use a detailed dataset on electricity transactions to investigate the impact of market-based deregulation in the context of the U.S. electricity sector.
-We find that the increase in markups dominates despite modest efficiency gains, leading to higher prices to consumers.
-Deregulation does not necessarily lead to lower prices to consumers.
-A consumer-oriented regulator may prefer to regulate rates to be consumer friendly, rather than let prices be subject to market power.
+We find that the increase in markups dominates despite modest efficiency gains, leading to higher consumer prices and lower consumer welfare.
+This effect is driven primarily by market power at the wholesale level.
+In some circumstances, regulated prices may be preferred to market-based prices when markets are not perfectly competitive.

 Keywords: Deregulation, Market Power, Markups, Prices, Electricity